-3.14 New standards and interpretations not yet adopted
+3.13 New standards and interpretations not yet adopted

-A number of new standards, interpretations and amendments to standards are effective for annual periods beginning after 1 April 2019 and earlier application is permitted; however, the Bureau has not early adopted the new or amended standards and interpretations in preparing these financial statements.
+A number of new standards, interpretations and amendments to standards are effective for annual periods beginning after 1 April 2020 and earlier application is permitted; however, the Bureau has not early adopted the new or amended standards and interpretations in preparing these financial statements.

-The following new FRSs, interpretations and amendments to FRSs are not expected to have a significant impact on the Bureau's statement of financial position.
+The following new FRSs, interpretations and amendments to FRSs are not expected to have a significant impact on the Bureau's financial statements.